 Simple and even nice to look at

-The Eero mesh system is a small and discreet way to build a mesh in your home.
-With speeds good enough for most people, Eero is great for an entry-level mesh.
+Eero is one of the easiest ways to build a mesh network.
+With speeds good enough for most people, it's a great starter mesh.

 We may earn a commission for purchases using our links.
 Learn more.